 Although these congenital heart conditions may cause problems in early life, some girls who have them may not have any problems until they are older.
 Every girl who is diagnosed as having Turner syndrome should be evaluated by a pediatric cardiologist (children's heart doctor) who is familiar with the cardiovascular features that are more likely to be present in girls with Turner syndrome.

 Some 30% to 40% of individuals will have problems with their kidneys and/or urinary tract.
 Once a diagnosis of Turner syndrome is made, the urinary system should be checked for any clinically relevant problem.

 Short stature is the most common feature in Turner syndrome and this feature becomes more prominent over time.
-Even when a girl with Turner Syndrome is still a baby, parents may wish to discuss growth hormone therapy with their daughter's care providers to become familiar with the pros and cons of treatment and to plan for when treatment might begin.
+Even when a girl with Turner Syndrome is still a baby, parents may wish to discuss growth hormone therapy with their daughter's care providers to become familiar with the pros and cons of treatment and to plan if or when treatment might begin.
 This therapy is typically managed by a pediatric endocrinologist (children's doctor who manages hormonal conditions).
 Many girls begin to show short stature as early as the first two or three years of life.
 If left unattended, women with Turner syndrome will average 20 cm (almost 8 inches) shorter than their peers without Turner syndrome.
 Although not deficient in growth hormone, treatment with additional growth hormone serves to increase the growth rate and final stature.
 In one study, treatment with growth hormone resulted in a final stature that was over seven centimeters (almost 3 inches) taller than girls not treated with growth hormone.
 The average length of treatment was 5.7 years.
 In addition, the girls who were youngest when growth hormone therapy was started, were tallest at the start of treatment and those who had the tallest parents had the most marked response to this therapy.